AnticOwl/anticowl.github.io/_Wip/2025-04-22-State-of-Mind.md

 ## How To
 ### Use The Cheat Table
 Once you have installed Cheat Engine 7.5 or higher (if not already done), click twice on the cheat table file you downloaded.
 Check the `Auto Attach to Game` box.
 Cheat Engine will automatically connect to the game when detected.
-Press `Page Down` to enable the camera to be found.
+Press `Page Down` to enable the camera structure.

 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/07c92f7d-0936-4589-b620-662359a128fb" alt="Advanced Launcher" style="box-shadow: 3px 3px 3px gray;">